spot-me-bro/spot-me-bro.github.io/index.md

 ### Development History
 Dev log (11/11/24)
 We are in the brainstorming and design phase of SpotMeBro, development has not officially begun.
 We have laid out what we would like the application to do and have a mockup of a few pages that will need to be made.

+### Team Contract

+Team Contract can be found here.

 ### Team
 SpotMeBro is designed and implemented by, Ashton Aparra (ashtonaparra), Adeil Mohammadzadah (Adeilmo226), and Coen Bracilano (CoenBracilano).